Stay in comfortable rooms in the heart of Oxford, within walking distance of the city centre and all major attractions.

 There is a delightful college bar called the Buttery where drinks may be purchased in the early evening.

-There are lots of restaurants, bars and cafés nearby or it may be possible to book dinner in the Great Hall subject to availability.
+There are lots of restaurants, bars and cafés nearby or it may be possible to book dinner in the Great Hall subject to availability [this will be shown at the time of booking].

 Grounds and gardens

-A light and bright common room with comfy chairs is available to our guests.
-Here you can relax and have a cup of coffee or tea, browse through the newspapers, read a book, watch TV in the adjacent room or check your email.
+A light and bright common room with comfy chairs is available to the guests.
+Here you can relax and have a cup of coffee or tea [vending machine], browse through the newspapers, read a book, watch TV in the adjacent room.

 The Lodge staff will be happy to store small amounts of luggage for short periods of time.